panda-preschool-playgroup/panda-preschool-playgroup/docs/README.md

 2. A Google Chrome installation, to run Lighthouse locally

-3. A `.env` file created in your local directory with the following enviroment variables:
+3. A `.env` file in your local directory with the following enviroment variables:

 ```
 CONTENTFUL_SPACE_ID=